alfredocarella/simplebendingpractice/docs/source/beam_diagrams.rst

    **PLACEHOLDER FIG:** Insert caption here

+.. todo:: Create a digital version of the figure above.

 Let's draw a free-body diagram of a given beam segment :math:`[x_0 \leq x \leq x_0+\Delta x]`, where :math:`\mathbf{P_z}(x)` is a distributed load applied to the beam.

 .. figure:: /_static/placeholder_10.png